jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 During the Industrial Age, the people needed to be managed inside huge corporations and color-coded parties.
 Someone needed to be on the factory floors and filling the desk jobs using primitive tools to make much better ones.
 To their credit, the blue and red philosophies at least gave people a voice in how their factories, regulations, and profits were controlled.

 Today, however, we live inside the world the Industrial Age dreamed of making.
 We've grown a massive ecosystem of cities, factories, offices, telecommunications, and layers of infrastructure.
 The Industrial Age has done its job.
-It's time to transform the people into player gods using the digital tools they worked so hard to create.
-Mass collaboration and economic efficiency is the Computer Age's big picture we should all believe in now.
+It's time to transform the people into player gods using the digital tools they worked so hard to create. mass-collaboration and economic efficiency is the Computer Age's big picture we should all believe in now.

 Happily, we already know how to use digital tools.
 Although, people often say we're all addicted to our phones.
 We aren't.
 Checking news feeds, playing games, flying drones, and taking endless photos are acts of regular people learning to be player gods.
 Our ancestors did the same the last time they were extras, learning about printed books, telescopes, and muskets.
 Those were merely addictive toys until new philosophies turned them into the lightsabers that brought down Darth King and the Medieval Age.
 It was controlling new tools that empowered Main Street to read unknown history, see the universe for themselves, and revolt against royalty.
 The people became player gods who took responsibility for their civilization.